amar-laksh/fOS/README.md

 # fOS
-It's another definitive hobby project of a programmer's life.
+It's a hobby 32-bit, Monolithic, Multi-boot Kernel destined to run a JIT C compiler and a Resume of its Author.

 #Progress